jarpraca/open-cx-bitx/README.md

 For the configuration and change management we planned a simple approach for our project.
 We tried to follow the github flow by using tags and releases for each iteration.

 In retrospective, we wished we had realized the value of branches and pull requests earlier.
-We know understand that they are important to guarantee control and maintain the integrity of the project.
+We now understand that they are important to guarantee control and maintain the integrity of the project.

 However, the fact that we are now (in iteration #5) working with those tools is really useful so that we can learn more from this and apply it to future projects.